-Party Tips: How Long Does Brewed Tea Last At Room Temperature?
+Party Tips: How Long Does Brewed Tea Last?

-Tea is a great choice to serve at parties, it’s inexpensive and most of your guests will be tea drinkers.
+Tea is a great choice to serve at parties; it’s inexpensive, and most of your guests will be tea drinkers.
 There are a few safety measures to take when making tea for a party, however.

 The short answer is, don’t store tea for more than 8 hours at room temperature.
 If you left your tea out at room temperature overnight or longer than 8 hours, it would be best to discard it.
 It’s not worth the risk if tea is left out overnight.